bosun-ai/helm/README.md

 ## Quick start

-1) Create required secrets in the release namespace (examples below).
+1) Create required secrets in the release namespace.
 2) Install:

 ```